Our Mission

 Web and Mobile Privacy Policy

 THIS NOTICE DESCRIBES HOW INFORMATION YOU PROVIDE RXMAPPER MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
-PLEASE REVIEW THIS POLICY CAREFULLY.
+PLEASE REVIEW THIS NOTICE CAREFULLY.

-RxMapper, LLC (“We”, “Our”, “Us”, or “RxMapper”) is committed to keeping Your health information safe.
-To help You, the individual, (“You” or “Your”) understand Your rights to Your health information, please review this privacy policy (“Privacy Policy” or “Policy”).
+RxMapper, LLC (“We,” “Our”, “Us” or “RxMapper”) is committed to keeping Your health information safe.
+To help You, the individual (“You” or “Your”), understand Your rights to Your health information, please review this Notice of Privacy Practices and Privacy Policy (“Privacy Policy” or “Policy”).
 We are required by law to have this Privacy Policy and maintain Your health information in a manner consistent with this Policy and law.
 This notice is in five parts to describe our privacy practices.
 We hope through this Privacy Policy that we answer any questions You have about how RxMapper maintains Your health information.
 The sections are as follows:

 • 1.
 What is Protected Health Information (“PHI”)?